pushkar-2701/Restro-management-by-pushkar/README.md

 # Restro-management-by-pushkar
-Restaurant Management System (RMS): A Python console application that makes managing a restaurant menu and orders super easy.
-It uses OOP for clean code and JSON files for storing your menu and logging every finalized bill, ensuring all your data is saved, even after closing the program.
-Console-based system with no external database dependencies.
+Project Name: Simple Restaurant Management System (RMS) This project, the Simple Restaurant Management System, was developed in Python.
+The goal was to create a basic command-line application that a small cafe or restaurant could use to manage their menu and calculate customer bills, including tax.